-Montana Bible College believes that discipleship equals directed relationship.
-Discipleship is directed because it has a goal: to make mature followers of Jesus (Matthew 28:18-20; Colossians 1:28-29).
+Montana Bible College believes that discipleship is an intentional directed relationship leading to maturity in Christ.
+Discipleship is intentional because it seeks to meet individuals where they are and purposely stimulate them to move beyond (Mark 10:21, Luke 5:27-28, John 4:7-26).
+It is directed because it has a goal: to make mature followers of Jesus (Matthew 28:18-20; Colossians 1:28-29).
 Discipleship is relational in that it is always done person to person.
 The command to make disciples is given to people for people (Matthew 28:18-20).
-Elders are people shepherding people.
-Missionaries are people sent to people.
-Parents are people raising people.
-In fact, discipleship is even seen in Scripture as spiritual parenting (1 Thessalonians 2:6-8,11-12; 1 Corinthians 4:15; 1 Timothy 1:2; Titus 1:4).
-Good discipleship needs BOTH direction and relationship.
-Direction without relationship is a program approach to discipleship that says, “Read this book.
+Good discipleship needs all three components: intention, direction, and relationship.
+Direction without intentional relationship is a program approach to discipleship that says, “Read this book.
 Take this class.
 Memorize these verses.
-Listen to these sermons.
-Memorize these answers.
-Follow these steps.”
-Conversely, relationship without direction results in a discipleship process that says, “Let’s just hang out together.
+Conversely, relationship without intentional direction results in a discipleship process that says, “Let’s just hang out together.
 Let’s meet over coffee to talk.
 Let’s encourage one another.”
-Montana Bible College believes that discipleship is a life-on-life relational process with direction and purpose.
-We believe that Jesus and the Apostles clearly modeled this approach.
+Montana Bible College believes that discipleship is a life-on-life relational process with direction and intention; an approach the apostles modeled for us.

 But how does Montana Bible College translate directed relationship to actual practice?
 What actually happens?
 What does a student here experience?

 Each freshman student is placed in a small group led by a mature disciple-maker.
-Students begin to learn about discipleship by participation in the process!
-Combined with participation is instruction through the Evangelism and Discipleship courses taken the freshman year.
-These courses focus on specific instruction in evangelism, discipleship, theology, and practical ministry skills.
+Students begin to learn about discipleship by participating in the process!

 Montana Bible College intends to create a movement of multiplication by raising up disciple-makers who will fulfill the Great Commission the way Paul expressed in 2 Timothy 2:2: The things which you have heard from me in the presence of many witnesses, entrust these to faithful men who will be able to teach others also.